School Delays & Cancellations

 Full Day Cancellation of In-Person Instruction

-If conditions require a full-day closure for in-person instruction, our ability to transition to remote learning fairly seamlessly can help us avoid Snow Days that may need to be made up later in the year.
+If conditions require a full-day closure for in-person instruction, our ability to transition to remote learning fairly seamlessly can help us avoid making up lost class time later in the year.
 It is crucial, however, to understand the various options the district has at its disposal and the criteria it uses when making its determinations.

-If they are able, students are also encouraged to help shovel their parents' driveways and sidewalks as well as those of their neighbors who can't do it themselves.
+We also encourage students who can help shovel their parents' driveways and sidewalks and those of their neighbors who can't do it themselves.

 How Does the District Determine When to Use a Remote Instruction Day or a Snow Day?

 If the district determines in advance that inclement weather is very likely or imminent, remote instruction could be declared along with detailed instructions on the teachers’ expectations and procedures.
-A Snow Day will likely be announced when the inclement weather is unexpected or much more voluminous or treacherous than expected and the school district determines that it cannot guarantee that every Bethel Park School District student can receive a quality education for that day/those days.
-No classwork will be assigned during a Snow Day.
+A Snow Day will likely be announced when the inclement weather is unexpected or much more voluminous or treacherous than expected, and the school district determines that it cannot guarantee that every Bethel Park School District student can receive a quality education for that day(s).
+In those rare instances, no classwork will be assigned.

-Don't hesitate to contact your building principal if you have any additional questions regarding RIDs and Snow Days.
+Please do not hesitate to contact your building principal with any additional questions regarding RLDs and Snow Days.

-Don't hesitate to contact your building principal if you have any additional questions regarding RIDs and Snow Days.
+Please do not hesitate to contact your building principal with any additional questions regarding RLDs and Snow Days.

 Communicating a School Delay or Cancellation